David-Byrne/SADD/docs/report/results.md

 * 2018-02-10: An outage in the pipeline results in a number of hours of Tweets being missed.
 * 2018-02-18: Regina Doherty TD says unless something is done, the referendum will not pass [27].
 * 2018-02-21: Dáil debate on 8th referendum concludes [28].
-* 2018-03-07: Supreme court finds the unborn does not have constitutional rights outside right to life [29].
+* 2018-03-08: International Women's Day [29].
+* 2018-03-10: 'Rally for life' held, where tens of thousands marched calling for the preservation of the Eighth Amendment [30].
+* 2018-03-21: Dáil passes bill to allow the holding of a referendum on the Eighth Amendment [31].
+* 2018-03-22: 'Together for Yes' campaign launched to advocate for a repeal of the Eighth Amendment [32].
+* 2018-03-28: The date of the referendum is confirmed by the government [33].

 ![daily_tweet_count_by_viewpoint](images/daily_tweet_count_by_viewpoint.png)
 #### Figure 10.2: The number of Tweets collected daily since the pipeline began, split by viewpoint.

 Here we see the daily Tweet count, split into the distinct viewpoints.
 The most obvious piece of information from this graph is the difference in volume of Tweets from either side. #RepealThe8th is a much more common term than #SaveThe8th.
-This would be expected however as the main demographics on Twitter are more likely to be pro-choice [X+1] [X+2].
+This would be expected however as the main demographics on Twitter are more likely to be pro-choice [34] [35].
 It is hard to make comparisons between the 2 activity levels, due to the large difference between them.
 To counteract this, I graphed the same data, but normalised it by the average Tweet count for that particular viewpoint.

 ![relative_daily_tweet_count_by_viewpoint](images/relative_daily_tweet_count_by_viewpoint.png)
 #### Figure 10.3: The number of Tweets per day for each viewpoint, relative to the average number of daily Tweets for that viewpoint.

 This gives us a far clearer comparison between the two viewpoints' activity levels.
 We can see there are certain news stories that are far more important for one side than the other.
-E.g. The Taoiseach raising concerns that allowing abortion up to 12 weeks may be a step too far on January 10th led to a large jump in Repeal Tweets but almost no change in Save activity levels.
-The supreme court finding the unborn does not have constitutional rights outside right to life was a much more important issue to the Save side than the Repeal side however.
+E.g. International women's day on March 8th was a much bigger event for the Repeal side than for the Save side.
+The 'Rally for Life' march 2 days later generated a much larger increase in Save activity than Repeal activity.
+It also shows up events that didn't produce a noticeable impact in the simple count graphs.
+E.g. A large spike in Save activity on March 29th, when the Save the 8th campaign officially launched [36].
+There's no unusual spike in activity in the other graphs however as a decrease in Repeal activity masked the impact.
 Another clear feature of this graph is the increase in Twitter activity from both sides over time.
 The Save activity noticeably increased after the first poll showed Repeal with an early lead, on January 26th.
 As the referendum date gets nearer, we can expect to see further growth in activity levels from both sides.

 ## Tweet Time Analysis
 What time people tend to Tweet about this debate at is another area to explore.
 As can be seen from above, large spikes in Twitter activity tend to follow big news breaking.
 I analysed the timestamps of all the Tweets the pipeline has classified to see if any interesting information could be extracted.
 Potentially, this sort of data could be used by groups to maximise exposure for Twitter campaigns on the topic.